Chimpanzee Strength: Unveiling the Incredible Power of Our Closest Relatives Chimpanzee Strength: Chimpanzees are one…

 1. Geographic Distribution

-Western Gorilla are found in the lowland tropical rainforests and swampy areas of Central and West Africa, particularly in countries like Gabon, Cameroon, the Republic of Congo, and parts of the Democratic Republic of Congo.
+Western gorillas are found in the lowland tropical rainforests and swampy areas of Central and West Africa, particularly in countries like Gabon, Cameroon, the Republic of Congo, and parts of the Democratic Republic of Congo.
 They prefer inhabiting lower altitudes, often near river systems and dense rainforests.

 On the other hand, mountain gorillas prefer inhabiting mountainous tropical forests of East-Central Africa, specifically in the Virunga Mountains, spanning Uganda, Rwanda, and the Democratic Republic of the Congo and the Bwindi Impenetrable Forest in Uganda.
 They thrive at higher altitudes, between 8,000 to 13,000 feet above sea level.